rodekruis/data-service-catalogue/docs/cea/feedback_mechanisms/index.md

 # Feedback Mechanisms
-The following three services are part of the institutionalization category of CEA services:
+The following three services are part of the feedback mechanisms category of CEA services:

 <!-- markdownlint-disable -->